 Of course, you give something up for this stability.
 In general, the safer and shorter duration a bond, the less it yields.

 Constructing a bond ladder is another way to limit your interest-rate risk, and will also secure you an income stream that rises as benchmark rates rise.

 Bond ladders are a way of creating your own adjustable-rate income stream by buying a series of bonds or bond funds with staggered maturity dates.
 Then, as each security matures, you reinvest the proceeds in a new security at the top of the ladder, which becomes your new longest-dated security.
 If interest rates are rising, the new investments will have higher coupon rates than the investments rolling off the bottom of the ladder, and your yield will gradually rise.

 While longer-term bonds yield more, shorter-duration fixed income investments carry less interest-rate risk.
 In other words, if you expect rates to go up soon, you’ll want your longest-dated bond to still mature fairly soon (probably within five years) so you’re not stuck holding a bunch of very low-yield fixed income investments for a long time.

 The most important part of creating a bond ladder that will preserve your capital and work in a rising rate environment is that you only buy individual bonds or defined maturity bond funds.
 Unlike standard bond funds, bond funds with maturity dates hold bonds maturing in a specific year and will dissolve and distribute their assets to investors at the end of that year, just like when a regular bond matures.

 The Best Bond ETFs

 Whichever funds you choose, when the first maturity in your ladder arrives, you can keep your bond ladder intact by reinvesting the redemption value into a new security at the top of the ladder.
-This will maintain your income stream—and if rates are rising, it will grow over time.
+This will maintain your income stream—and with rates rising rapidly again, it will grow over time.